felixlopz/hubrise-test-task/content/apps/ikentoo/en/getting-started.md

 7. The first time you connect, you will be redirected to iKentoo login page.
 Specify your iKentoo **Email** and **Password** and click **LOGIN**.

 8. Once you are authorized in iKentoo, the **Configuration** page will appear.

-   - In **Business location** please choose proper iKentoo business location.
+   - In the **Business location** dropdown, select the iKentoo business location to connect.
    - Click **Save**.

 9. You have now connected iKentoo to your HubRise location.

 ---